Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/columns/template.md

 using the `enableResize` and `enableReorder` flags.
 You can also change the `resizeMode` to `'fluid'` to have columns subtract width from their neighbors.

+**Note**: Ember 3.13 has changed the way property changes propagate.
+Due to these changes, column reordering with Ember 3.13 is very slow *unless you turn on async observers*.
+For more details, see the Ember Table [issue #775](https://github.com/Addepar/ember-table/issues/775) or the related Ember.js issue [#18225](https://github.com/emberjs/ember.js/issues/18225).

+In addition, in Ember 3.13+ there's also an issue that columns do not reorder on drag-drop properly when the column definitions are plain JavaScript arrays.
+The solution (for now) is to make sure your `columns` property is an Ember Array.
+See the Ember Table [issue #776](https://github.com/Addepar/ember-table/issues/776).

 {{#docs-demo as |demo|}}
   {{#demo.example name="column-resize-reorder"}}
     {{!
 BEGIN-SNIPPET docs-example-column-resize-reorder.hbs }}